netrisai/docs/tutorials/gcp-deploy-softgate.rst

   * Network: Select the appropriate network for the route.
   * Destination IP Range: Specify the subnets of other Netris sites that you wish to access from this VPC.
   * Next hop: From the dropdown menu, select the "Specify an instance"
-  * Next hop instance: From the dropdown menu, select the SoftGate's VM Instance
+  * Next hop instance: From the dropdown menu, select the SoftGate VM Instance

 6. Review the route configuration and ensure all the details are accurate.
 7. Click the "Create" button to add the route to the GCP VPC network.